 This example returns a result set column named

 Unique Key Column, which displays a single row containing the name of the unique key column of the Document table, DocumentNode.
-Note that if this query contained an invalid index name, the index name did not correspond to the table, the table did not exist, and so forth, it would return NULL.
+If this query contained an invalid index name, the index name didn't correspond to the table, the table didn't exist, and so forth, it would return NULL.

 If a varbinary(max), varbinary, or xml column is full-text indexed, it can be queried using the full-text predicates (CONTAINS and FREETEXT) and functions (CONTAINSTABLE and FREETEXTTABLE), like any other full-text indexed column.

 A single varbinary(max) or varbinary column can store many types of documents.
 SQL Server supports any document type for which a filter is installed and available in the operative system.
 The document type of each document is identified by the file extension of the document.
 For example, for a .doc file extension, full-text search uses the filter that supports Microsoft Word documents.
 For a list of available document types, query the sys.fulltext_document_types catalog view.

 The Full-Text Engine can use existing filters that are installed in the operating system.
 Before you can use operating-system filters, word breakers, and stemmers, you must load them in the server instance, as follows:

 EXEC sp_fulltext_service @action = 'load_os_resources', @value = 1;